 Drill Into Details

 The Overview page also integrates well with the Web Console’s other views.
-If you see something that you want to investigate further, use the link at the top right of the widget you want to investigate further.
-This will take you to the Web Console’s Triage or Explore views and automatically apply the widget’s layout.
-From here, you can use those views to drill into more detail (for example, by adding columns for different attributes).
+If a distribution widget surfaces something worth investigating further, click the "Analyze In Explore" link at the top right of the widget.
+This will take you to the Web Console’s Explore view and automatically group by the same attribute as the widget.
+From here, you can use those views to drill into more detail.

 Stability Metric Widgets